Strategies to Prevent a Picky Eater

 Don’t Be a Short-Order Cook

 We know, the sad eyes are powerful.
 But avoid turning dinner into a performance.
 Hand-feeding and coaxing just teaches them that fussing gets them better service.
-(You're the parent, not the personal chef.)
+Remember, you're the parent, not the personal chef.

 When in Doubt, Check It Out